-1 2 3 4 5 6 7 We know a little about dinosaurs We know some about dinosaurs We know a good amount about dinosaurs We know a great deal about dinosaurs
+1 2 3 4 5 6 7 We know a little We know some We know a good We know a great about dinosaurs about dinosaurs amount about deal about dinosaurs dinosaurs

 - Read each question and circle the number that best describes your family right now. - If a statement almost describes your family, but not quite, circle the number just to the left or the right.
 For example if you feel that the statement 5 "We know a good amount about dinosaurs" almost describes your family, but not quite-circle the 4.